-Every moment spent with our feline companions is cherished by us cat people.
+We cat people cherish every moment spent with our feline companions.
 We think about and miss our dogs when we’re away from home for a while.

 Most of us have probably wondered, “Will my cat remember me?” or “Will my cat know me when I go back?” or “how long my cat can remember me,” especially when we are away for an extended period.